madeleine-gundersen/disturcance-cc-assembly/README.md

 # disturcance-cc-assembly
 This repository contains the code used in the paper:

-The effect of periodic disturbances and carrying capacity on the significance of selection and drift in complex bacterial communities
+Gundersen, M.S., Morelan, I.A., Andersen, T. et al. The effect of periodic disturbances and carrying capacity on the significance of selection and drift in complex bacterial communities.
+ISME COMMUN.
+1, 53 (2021). https://doi.org/10.1038/s43705-021-00058-4

-Authors: Madeleine Stenshorne Gundersen (a), Ian Arthur Morelan (b), Tom Andersen (c), Ingrid Bakke (a) and Olav Vadstein (a) a - Department of Biotechnology and Food Science, NTNU - Norwegian University of Science and Technology, Trondheim, Norway b -  Independent researcher, Portland, OR, USA c - Department of Biosciences, University of Oslo, Norway